Finally Happy and Healthy

 Throughout her healing journey, Olga is slowly learning what it means to be a nine-year-old who is truly loved and cared for.
 She has developed age-appropriate coping skills and established healthy relationships with the adults and her newfound friends at the shelter.
 In addition to playing with her dolls, her case manager has introduced art therapy and music as forms of expression.
 She rests safe and sound and has worked through some incredibly difficult trauma.
 Olga has finally been able to cultivate a positive outlook for her future.
 Most importantly, she is happy and healthy.

-*To protect survivor confidentiality, a pseudonym and stock photos have been used.
+*To protect survivor confidentiality, a pseudonym has been used.